logfellow/logstash-logback-encoder/README.md

 Prevent a field from being output by setting the field name to `[ignore]`.

-For LoggingEvents, see [`LogstashFieldNames`](/src/main/java/net/logstash/logback/fieldnames/LogstashFieldNames.java) for all the field names that can be customized (each field in that class is the name of the xml element that you would use to specify the field name).
+For LoggingEvents, see [`LogstashFieldNames`](/src/main/java/net/logstash/logback/fieldnames/LogstashFieldNames.java) for all the field names that can be customized.
+Each java field name in that class is the name of the xml element that you would use to specify the field name (e.g. `logger`, `levelValue`).
 Additionally, a separate set of [shortened field names](/src/main/java/net/logstash/logback/fieldnames/ShortenedFieldNames.java) can be configured like this:
 ```xml
 <encoder class="net.logstash.logback.encoder.LogstashEncoder">
   <fieldNames class="net.logstash.logback.fieldnames.ShortenedFieldNames"/>